Main concerns of simple yoga (5)

 3 Devote your attention to maintaining the best position that you can maintain comfortably.
 Intend to be aware of your physical position.
 Concern with your imagination, memory or discursive thinking can result in becoming distracted by ideas or expectations and you might not perceive or control your position as well as you do ordinarily.

 A beneficial position is comfortable and easy to hold still.
 When you’re seated in the most integrated position that you can maintain comfortably your position will be easy to hold still.
 A position of remaining seated still that’s not comfortable and easy to hold still is not reliably beneficial.
-When your usual cross-legged position is as integrated as you can maintain comfortably gradual loosening and rotations of the ends of your thighs at your hips allow you to support first one then both of your ankles comfortably on the shin of your opposite leg beneath them.

 Allow your breathing to be free and thorough

-The second concern of simple yoga
+The second main concern of simple yoga

 Your breathing will become free immediately when you allow your breathing to be free.
 Whenever you allow your breathing to be free your breathing will become as free and thorough as it can be in your present physical condition.